sid-devic/multicalibration/README.md

 # Multicalibration Post-Processing Python Package
 Multicalibration is a Python package that implements a model post-processing method of the [same name](https://arxiv.org/abs/1711.08513).
 The goal of multicalibration post-processing algorithms are to improve the calibration of a model not only overall, but also on specified subpopulations (or "groups"/"subgroups") given as input.
+Multicalibration originated in the field of algorithmic fairness, and was suggested in order to provide better performance of machine learning models on protected subpopulations of the data.
-This package provides implementations of two multicalibration algorithms: HKRR (from the original multicalibration paper), and [HJZ](https://arxiv.org/abs/2302.10863).
+This package provides implementations of two multicalibration algorithms: [HKRR](https://arxiv.org/abs/1711.08513) (from the original multicalibration paper), and [HJZ](https://arxiv.org/abs/2302.10863).

 The package can be installed via pip:
 ```bash